LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W01-D2-Bootstrap.md

 <div class="h1 text-center bg-light rounded">
 ```

-## Layout
+### Layout

 The most important layout feature in Bootstrap is the Grid.
-This will be covered in CS 295N.
+This will be covered next week.

 ## Exercise

-Create a new web page and add the code to load the Bootstrap libraries or edit the examples on the Bootstrap website on StackBlitz.
+Create a new web page and add the code to load the Bootstrap libraries or edit the examples on the [Bootstrap website on StackBlitz](https://stackblitz.com/edit/stackblitz-starters-apdfhfva?description=A%20simple%20Boostrap%20starter&file=index.html&title=Bootstrap%205%20Starter).
 Look at the documentation on the Bootstrap site and pick some style classes to experiment with.
 Some good ones to start with are

 - Typography: headings, alignment
 - Tables